 As noble as it may sound, it is of this type of righteousness, our own righteousness achieved by our own right efforts, that Isaiah wrote:

 …all our righteousness is like the patch of cloth of a menstruous woman.
 Isaiah 64:6

 Regarding having achieved his own righteousness, Paul continued:

 But these things that were advantages to me, I have accounted losses for the sake of The Messiah.
 I also consider all these things a loss for the majesty of the knowledge of Jesus The Messiah, my Lord, him for whose sake I have lost everything, and I consider it all as a dung heap, that I may gain The Messiah, and be found in him, while I do not have my own righteousness, which is from the written Law, but that which is from the faith of The Messiah, which is the righteousness that is from God.
 Philippians 3:7-9

 Job was a good guy, the kind of fellow anyone would have wanted for a neighbor.
-Job would become famous for his endurance during affliction.
-As significant and valuable as endurance is, Job had lacked one thing, one critical thing… until God, in His mercy, bestowed it upon the man (see James 5:11).
-Job’s response to this encounter with the Most High:
+Job would become famous for his endurance during physical affliction as well as his unwillingness to speak disrespectfully (let alone disparagingly) of God.
+As significant and valuable as endurance is, Job had lacked one thing, one critical thing.
+And it was the very same thing Paul learned was missing in his life.
+But God, being rich in mercy, bestowed it upon both Paul and Job (see James 5:11).
+After being soundly rebuked by the Most High, Job responded: